Guinness VCT Hero 2

 Our view

-The investment team is well resourced, and Guinness has raised and invested over £325 million into EIS and VCT-qualifying companies.
+The investment team is well resourced, and Guinness has raised and invested over £340 million into EIS, VCT, and IHT qualifying companies.
 Its existing EIS portfolio includes some of the UK’s fastest-growing small businesses.
 While these do not currently feature in the VCT, there may be an opportunity to participate in later follow-on deals.

 All this could make Guinness a desirable destination for entrepreneurs seeking growth capital.
-That’s reflected in the VCT's growing portfolio, with investments made into 21 businesses across several sectors.
-There has also been progress within the portfolio, with Plotbox already delivering some initial returns at a healthy uplift to cost.
+That’s reflected in the VCT's growing portfolio, with investments made into 22 businesses across several sectors.
+While the VCT has now experienced its first portfolio failure (Holibob, detailed above), there have been encouraging signs of progress elsewhere, with Plotbox already delivering initial returns at a healthy uplift to cost.
+The VCT has also paid its maiden dividend, with a further interim dividend expected to be paid in August 2026.
+Dividends are variable and not guaranteed.

-Investors should note that the VCT will not be paying dividends until at least early 2026.
-Despite fairly rapid deployment the portfolio will likely remain concentrated in the early years, potentially making it a riskier investment.
+Despite fairly rapid deployment, the portfolio will likely remain concentrated in the early years, potentially making it a riskier investment.
 Nonetheless, this may be an attractive option to complement an existing VCT portfolio.

 Wealth Club aims to make it easier for experienced investors to find information on – and apply for – investments.
 You should base your investment decision on the offer documents and ensure you have read and fully understand them before investing.
 The information on this webpage is a marketing communication.
 It is not advice or a personal or research recommendation to buy any of the investments mentioned, nor does it include any opinion as to the present or future value or price of these investments.
 It does not satisfy legal requirements promoting investment research independence and is thus not subject to prohibitions on dealing ahead of its dissemination.